Canaan Marshall’s Holiday Style

 “I looked to a classic Christmas palette for all the designs.
 I’m rather an old soul at heart, and tradition always speaks to me, especially during the holidays.
 For the how-to arrangement, I wanted to create something with a wow factor but low enough to use on a dining room table so as not to compete with the lively conversations that take place during holiday gatherings.
 It’s also easy to create—trust me.”

-Christmas centerpiece how-to: To see Canaan's styling tips for this arrangement from beginning to end, click arrows, or swipe if on a mobile device.
+To see Canaan’s tips for the floral arrangement below, click the arrows or swipe if on a mobile device

 Materials: hydrangeas, tulips, red roses, wax flowers, ranunculus, viburnum, dendrobium orchids, red and green cockscomb, tallow berries, seeded eucalyptus, pennycress